Epidemiology and Disease Reporting

 • Remove standing water from your property

-• Repair any broken screens, windows and doors to keep mosquitos outside
+• Repair any broken screens, windows, and doors to keep mosquitoes outside

 • Keep vegetation trimmed